Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Implementation on D-Wave Advantage Quantum Annealer

 One of the main documentation-prescribed methods of mapping an optimization problem onto {\tt Advantage} is to map it onto a QUBO (quadratic unconstrained binary optimization) problem \cite{Lucas2014, dwavesysdocs, mcgeoch2022advantage}.
 A QUBO problem is one that involves the minimization of a function of the form

-with $\bf{x}_i$ being a binary variable with 2 possible values: 0 or 1.
+with $q_i$ being a binary variable with 2 possible values: 0 or 1.

-QUBO problems are directly mappable onto {\tt Advantage}'s $H_f$ \cite{mcgeoch2022advantage} and one can directly submit a problem with a given set of $Q_{ij}$ values to the Ocean interface provided by DWave Systems, which will convert it to a set of $h_i$ and $J_{ij}$ parameters to be submitted directly to the annealer \cite{dwavesysdocs}.
+QUBO problems are directly mappable onto {\tt Advantage}'s $H_f$ \cite{mcgeoch2022advantage} and one can directly submit a problem with a given set of $Q_{ij}$ values to the Ocean interface provided by DWave Systems, which will convert it to a set of $h_i$ and $J_{ij}$ parameters to be submitted directly to the annealer.
+The annealing process is then done, and the measurement-result of each qubit on {\tt Advantage} is treated as a result for the corresponding binary variable on the QUBO problem \cite{dwavesysdocs}.